proxia-mes/interfaces/README.md

 ####  3. Version
 A OpenAPI Spec has always semantic versioning, e.g. 1.0.1

+A new version with breakable changes is a major version with a new URL context -> V2 Minor and bugfixes are only non-breakable and extension changes to the API.

 #### 4. Server URL
 Because some tools have problems with relative URLs it is recommend to specify an absolute URL with dummy localhost and no https.